Cato, a Tragedy: Plot

 Waiting for Caesar's legions to arrive, Cato privately ponders whether or not to fall on his sword before they do.
 He laments that "the world was made for Caesar," and not for virtuous men.
 He kills himself, and as he dies, he is discovered by a shocked Marcia and Portius.
 With his dying breaths, Cato gives Marcia his blessing to marry Juba, who he declares is a Numidian with "a Roman soul."
 He also gives Portius his blessing to marry Lucia.
 Portius curses that they live in the kind of "guilty world" that takes the lives of honest people like Cato and leaves villains like Caesar victorious.
 He declares that the tragic story of Caesar's conquest will stand forever in history as a warning to all nations of the dire cost of civil war.

+Later Influence

 Influence on American Revolution

 Some scholars, including historian David McCullough, the author of 1776, believe that several famous quotations from the American Revolution came from or were inspired by Cato.
 They include:

-Patrick Henry's famous ultimatum: "Give me liberty, or give me death!"

-(Supposed reference to Act II, Scene 4: "It is not now time to talk of aught/But chains or conquest, liberty or death.").

-Nathan Hale's valediction: "I only regret that I have but one life to lose for my country."

-(Supposed reference to Act IV, Scene 4: "What a pity it is/That we can die but once to serve our country.").